npantfoerder/mechaCar-statistical-analysis/README.md

 <kbd> <img src='https://github.com/npantfoerder/mechaCar-statistical-analysis/blob/master/Images/t_test.png' width=400> </kbd>

 ## Study Design: MechaCar vs Competition
-*Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-Think critically about what metrics would be of interest to a consumer: cost, city or highway fuel efficiency, horse power, maintenance cost, safety rating, etc. Address the following questions:*
-- What metric or metrics are you going to test?
-- What is the null hypothesis or alternative hypothesis?
-- What statistical test would you use to test the hypothesis?
-And why?
-- What data is needed to run the statistical test?
+I would like to perform a statistical study to determine if we predict values for maintenance cost using a linear model and values from cost.
+Analyzing the relationship of cost and maintenance cost would support the decision of choosing the best ratio.
+This would quantify how the vehicle performs against the competition by providing potential profit margins for the company.
+I would test the r-squared value to determine the likelihood that future data points will fit the linear model.
+My null hypothesis is that the slope of the linear model is zero.
+My alternative hypothesis is that the slope of the linear model is not zero.
+I would use simple linear regression to test the hypothesis because it will provide a meaningful model to be used in finding the optimal cost for the MechaCar while minimizing maintenance cost to increase consumer interest.
+The data needed to perform this study would be the cost and maintenance cost of MechaCar prototypes.